Total Drama: Roles outside series

-Total Drama characters are seen in an entirely different series called Skatoony where the characters are interviewed to play in quiz trivia games against real people and other Canadian series characters.
+Total Drama characters are occasional special guests in Skatoony where the characters are interviewed to play in quiz trivia games against real people and other Canadian series characters.
 Geoff, Leonard, Noah, and Owen also appear in Total Drama Presents: The Ridonculous Race as contestants.
-Beth, Bridgette, Cody, Courtney, DJ, Duncan, Ella, Geoff, Gwen, Harold, Izzy, Katie, Leshawna, Lightning, Max, Noah, Owen, Sadie, Sugar, and Trent appear in the alternate-universe spin-off Total DramaRama as young children, along with Alejandro, Carrie, Chef Hatchet, Chet, Chris McLean, Don, Heather, Jasmine, Jen, Laurie, MacArthur, and Tom appearing as adults.
+Beth, Bridgette, Cody, Courtney, DJ, Duncan, Ella, Geoff, Gwen, Harold, Izzy, Katie, Leshawna, Lightning, Max, Noah, Owen, Sadie, Sugar, and Trent appear in the alternate-universe spin-off Total DramaRama as young children, along with Alejandro, Carrie, Chef Hatchet, Chet, Chris McLean, Don, Heather, Jasmine, Jen, Laurie, MacArthur, and Tom appearing as teenagers and adults.

 Reception

 Broadcast

 The series has received high ratings, ranking #1 in the under-14 age group throughout its run.
 As of 2011, the first season has been shown in over 188 countries, while the rest of the series has been seen in at least 100.

 Critical reception

 The first season, Island, received generally positive reviews.
 Common Sense Media gave the show 4 out of 5 stars, calling it a "clever cartoon reality show spoof".

-The second season, Action, received mostly mixed reviews from critics, who criticized the overt similarity to the previous season, but praised the development of characters who had less time in Island and the challenges.
+The second season, Action, received generally positive reviews from critics, who despite criticizing the overt similarity to the previous season, praised the development of characters who had less time in Island.

 The third season, World Tour, received critical acclaim for the antagonist of the season, Alejandro, the musical numbers and humor, with minor criticism directed at Ezekiel's development and the Gwen-Courtney-Duncan love triangle.

 The fourth season, Revenge of the Island, was criticized for a shorter length and a weaker cast than previous seasons and received mixed to positive reviews.

 The first part of the fifth season, All-Stars, was heavily criticized for its character derailment, challenges, main antagonist, and lack of payoff.
 The second part, Pahkitew Island, was criticized for its more stereotyped cast but was received more positively than All-Stars.